nutso/redmine-plugin-recurring-tasks/README.md

    * Delete issue recurrence (additionally requires the user to be a project member or administrator)

 3. Within the Administration/Plugins/Recurring Tasks configuration page in Redmine, you have the following global configuration options:
-   * _Attribute issue journals to user id (optional)_ -- if blank, no journal notes will be added on recurrence; otherwise, this should be the numeric Redmine user id to which all recurring journal entries will be tied to.
+   * _Attribute issue journals to user id (optional)_
+     If blank, no journal notes will be added on recurrence; otherwise, this should be the numeric Redmine user id to which all recurring journal entries will be tied to.
 This can be helpful if you want to create a placeholder user account and see all recurrence history within Redmine.
-   * _Display top menu?_ -- defaults to yes for historical purposes; whether (for Redmine administrators) and Recurring tasks menu option should be displayed on the top menu.
+   * _Display top menu?_
+     Defaults to yes for historical purposes; whether (for Redmine administrators) and Recurring tasks menu option should be displayed on the top menu.
-   * _Reopen issue on recurrence?_ -- defaults to no for historical purposes; whether to re-open an issue (yes) or clone to a new issue (no) when the issue is due to recur
+   * _Reopen issue on recurrence?_
+     Defaults to no for historical purposes; whether to re-open an issue (yes) or clone to a new issue (no) when the issue is due to recur

 ## Upgrade or Migrate Plugin